cdepage/zerodep/packages/is.undefined/README.md

 # @zerodep/is.undefined

-A utility that determines if a value is an undefined.
+A utility that determines if a value is undefined.

 ## Table of Contents